hyperledger-indy/indy-did-method/spec/10_did_operations.md

 Prior to the definition of this DID Method, a convention on Indy ledgers to associate an endpoint to a [[ref: NYM]] involved adding an [[ref: ATTRIB]] ledger object with a `raw` value of contain the JSON for a name-value pair of `endpoint` and a URL endpoint, often an IP address.

-We recommend that anyone that is using that format prior to the availability of the `did:indy` DID Method update their [[ref: NYM]] on the ledger to use the `diddocContent` item as soon as possible.
+We strongly encourage anyone using the "ATTRIB endpoint" convention to update their [[ref: NYM]] on the ledger to use the `diddocContent` item as soon as possible, as the [[ref: ATTRIB]] is deprecated as of the availability of the `did:indy` DID Method.

 If a client retrieves a [[ref: NYM]] that has a `diddocContent` data element, the client should assume that the DID Controller has made the [[ref: ATTRIB]] (if any) obsolete and the client SHOULD NOT retrieve the [[ref: ATTRIB]] associated with the DID.